 LSAC's Letter of Recommendation (LOR) Service is offered as a convenience to LLM CAS registrants, recommendation-letter writers, and law schools.
 The letter of recommendation process is paper-based.
 Letters must be sent via postal mail.
-Letters sent by fax or e-mail will not be accepted.
+Letters sent by fax or email will not be accepted.
 Both an LOR form and a signed original letter must be sent to LSAC for processing.
+Electronic signatures are not acceptable.

-Follow the instructions provided in your LSAC.org account to
+Follow the instructions provided in your LLM account to

 - provide the names and contact information of all your recommenders;